batressc/urlbookmarks-google-search/README.md

 # Url bookmarks icons for Google's Search Results

-This is a simple extension for adding a bookmark icon next to url Google's search results.For each link, the extension add this icon:
+This is a simple extension for adding a bookmark icon next to url Google's search results.
+For each link, the extension add this icon:

 ![Icon added](https://github-images.batressc.com/urlbookmarks-google-search_bookmark-added.png)